 Division of Engineering Technology

 Engineering technology curricula at OSU are four-year programs which lead to the Bachelor of Science in Engineering Technology.
-Graduates of the program are known as “technologists and/or applied engineers” and are trained either to assist engineers or to provide independent support for engineering activities.
-The graduate receives an intensive education in his or her technical specialty and great depth in mathematics and technical sciences.
+Graduates of the program are known as “technologists and/or applied engineers.”
+The student receives an intensive education in his or her technical specialty and great depth in mathematics and technical sciences.
 The program provides breadth in related technical, communication and socio-humanistic studies.
-A “master of detail,” he or she is capable of independent action in performance of technical activities and is frequently involved as a coordinator, expediter or supervisor of other technical personnel.
+The graduate is to be capable of independent action in performance of technical activities and is frequently involved as a coordinator, expediter or supervisor of other technical personnel.
 His or her capability in technical sales and other public-contact positions is enhanced by his or her background in selected liberal studies.

-Those less intrigued with theoretical concepts but who have the interest and aptitude toward applications are likely engineering technology majors.
+Those who have the interest and aptitude toward applications are likely engineering technology majors.
 These students particularly appreciate the engagement of technical specialty courses beginning with the first semester and continuing throughout the course of study.
 The relevance of the technical science and related technical courses adds further satisfaction.

 The Division of Engineering Technology is offering opportunities for its students to minor in entrepreneurship.
 Usually, students will take two or three additional classes to get a minor in addition to his/her degree.

 The Bachelor of Science in Engineering Technology program is composed of the following curricular subdivisions:

 - Mathematics and science—trigonometry, applied calculus, general physics, and chemistry or other science.

 - Technical specialty—technical science and related technical courses.

 - Communication—English composition, and written and oral technical communication.

 - Social sciences and humanities—history, government, religion, literature, art, music.